We asked a doctor everything you’ve ever wanted to know about anxiety, because girl, we see you

 Anxiety is a great unseen beast, an invisible enemy that can stop you from doing the things you love or cause you panic attacks.
 Everyone experiences anxious feelings at some point, but what is anxiety, the mental health disorder?
 And how do you manage when your anxiety feels like it’s getting out of hand?

-HelloGiggles spoke to licensed psychologist Marla W. Deibler, who is the founder and executive director of the Center for Emotional Health of Greater Philadelphia.
+HelloGiggles spoke with licensed psychologist Marla W. Deibler, founder and executive director of the Center for Emotional Health of Greater Philadelphia.
 She answered all the questions we have about anxiety and how it impacts our mental health.

 What is anxiety?

 “Anxiety is our nervous system’s natural response to what we perceive as threatening.
 Everyone experiences anxiety.
 It is the body’s way of preparing us to face or escape a challenge.
 Anxiety can be a healthy, adaptive response to stress.
 However, in excess, anxiety can cause significant distress and impair daily functioning.”

 What’s the difference between stress and an anxiety disorder?